spotinst/terraform-provider-spotinst/website/docs/r/elastigroup_azure.html.markdown

 * `od_sizes` - (Required) Available On-Demand sizes
 * `low_priority_sizes` - (Required) Available Low-Priority sizes.

+* `user_data` - (Optional) Base64-encoded MIME user data to make available to the instances.
+* `shutdown_script` - (Optional) Shutdown script for the group.
+Value should be passed as a string encoded at Base64 only.

 * `strategy` - (Required) Describes the deployment strategy.
 * `low_priority_percentage` - (Optional, Default `100`) Percentage of Low Priority instances to maintain.
 Required if `od_count` is not specified.